How to watch PE with Joe Wicks: Fitness coach launches online videos for children at home

-Fitness coach Joe Wicks is launching online workouts for children staying at home.
+Fitness coach Joe Wicks has launched online workouts for children staying at home.

-Following the closure of schools across the UK, many pupils will be staying inside in the next few weeks.
+Following the closure of schools across the UK, many pupils will be staying inside for the foreseeable future.

 Of course, that puts more pressure on parents as they need to find different activities to make their children feel positive about the whole idea of not going out.

-Thankfully, fitness coach and presenter Joe Wicks is launching online workout videos to help kids stay active and healthy during the coronavirus outbreak.
+Thankfully, fitness coach and presenter Joe Wicks has launched online workout videos to help kids stay active and healthy during the coronavirus outbreak.

 So, here's how to watch the PE lessons with Joe!